tfpickard/tom.monster/README.md

 - Node.js 18+
 - GitHub personal access token with `repo` scope for private repositories (or `public_repo` for public data only).
+- OpenAI API key with access to the specified model (defaults to `gpt-4o-mini`).

 ### Environment configuration